How Much a Korean Wedding Actually Costs

 Three structural factors drive Korean wedding costs upward, and understanding them helps you negotiate.

 Hall economics: Korean wedding halls operate on a time-slot model.
-Each slot is 40 to 60 minutes.
-A hall running six slots per day on a Saturday is generating revenue from six separate couples.
+Each slot typically runs 60 to 90 minutes from guest arrival through the ceremony and food service.
+A hall running several slots per day on a Saturday is generating revenue from several separate couples.
 The fixed costs (venue, staff, decor maintenance) are spread across high volume, but the slot system also creates pressure to standardize packages.
 You are buying a production, not a private space.
 The food (식대) per guest is typically a separate line billed by the hall at a fixed rate.
 You cannot bring outside catering.

 This model means the hall has strong pricing power and little incentive to negotiate the base package price.
 Negotiation happens more often at the margin: extra ceremony time, upgraded floral decor, or a complimentary rehearsal.
 The published 한국소비자원 price data was introduced specifically to give consumers a reference point in negotiations.